June 15, 2020

-1) Greek and Latin passages (90 minutes): These consist of excerpts from texts that the student has previously studied in classes.
+1) Greek and Latin Passages (90 minutes).
+These consist of excerpts from texts that the student has previously studied in courses.
 For three of these passages the student is asked to identify the passage and discuss features characteristic of the author and/or work.
 (The student is not asked to translate the passages.)